AaronSmithC/movementmodeler-tools/README.md

 These scripts are intentionally simple and meant to be read, modified, or discarded as needed.

+## Capture Tips (Important)

+MovementModeler works best when the subject is clearly separated from the background.

+For cleaner motion data:
+- Fewer background people is always better
+- Use a slightly elevated camera angle
+- Keep a clean, visible floor plane
+- Minimize background motion behind the subject

+A higher vantage point reduces background skeleton detection while preserving enough perspective to accurately capture movement.

 ## What’s included

 ### mm_to_openpose.py